tofis102/deliverable/README.md

 # Code for AI-Led Qualitative Interviews and Focus Groups (with AI and Human Participants)

 ## Repository Summary

-This repository enables you to perform a semi-structured...
+This repository enables you to perform semi-structured:

-1. ...qualitative interview with a human participant by using an AI-powered interviewer to conduct the sessions.
+1. ...qualitative interviews with a human participant using an AI-powered interviewer.

-2. ...focus group discussion led by an AI-powered moderator, several well-prompted AI agents simulating participants, and:
+2. ...focus group discussions led by an AI-powered moderator, with several well-prompted AI agents simulating participants, and:
    - ...__no__ human participant.
    - ...__one__ human participant.

 ### Option 1: AI Interview Replication

-Option 1 mainly replicates two recent working papers – Chopra & Haaland (2023) and Geiecke & Jaravel (2024) – which introduced this methodology to the field of economic science.
-This deliverable extends Geiecke & Jaravel (2024) by adding the option to run the qualitative AI interview using a local AI model (e.g., Ollama `gemma3`) and provides an easy way to deploy the application.
+Option 1 replicates two recent papers – Chopra & Haaland (2023) and Geiecke & Jaravel (2024) – which introduced this methodology to economic science.
+This deliverable extends Geiecke & Jaravel (2024) by adding the option to run qualitative AI interviews using a local AI model (e.g., Ollama `gemma3`) and provides an easy way to deploy the application.

 ### Option 2: AI-Powered Focus Group

-Option 2 constitutes the major work of the student for this deliverable, extending the AI interview to an AI-powered focus group.
-This part of the deliverable can also be run using local AI models.
-However, due to the prompts' complexity and length, using well-developed larger closed-source models such as GPT-4o or GPT-5 powered by OpenAI is recommended.
-These models offer much stronger reasoning capabilities than smaller local models.
+Option 2 is the main contribution, extending the AI interview to a focus group.
+Local AI models can be used, but for complex prompts, larger models like GPT-4o or GPT-5 via OpenAI are recommended for stronger reasoning.

 ### Further Information Is Provided via the Notebook

-**This `README.md` serves as a pre-stage guide to the `Notebook.qmd` file, which among other things briefly situates the extension within the literature, instructs how to setup all interviews and focus group discussions step by step, explains the code and coding decisions, shares limitations encountered, explores potential usage and extensions, analyses the AI focus group discussion qualitatively, and compares them to real human focus group discussions.**
+**This `README.md` is a pre-stage guide to `Notebook.qmd`, which situates the extension in the literature, provides step-by-step instructions for interviews and focus groups, explains code decisions, shares limitations, explores usage and extensions, and analyzes AI focus groups qualitatively.**

-## Clone GitHub Repository & Environment Setup to Render Notebook
+## Clone GitHub Repository & Environment Setup

-**Step 1: Clone Repository**
+### Step 1: Clone Repository

 You can clone this GitHub repository by executing the following code.
 If you want to save the repository at the specific location, then set the specific path to
 ```bash
 cd "path_project"